quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 #### Homogeneous Coordinates and w-component

-Background context: In 4D homogeneous space, a point's \(w\)-component is set to 1, while a vector's \(w\)-component is set to 0.
-Dividing by \(w=1\) does not affect the coordinates of a point, but dividing by \(w=0\) would yield infinity.
+Background context: In 4D homogeneous space, a point's $w $-component is set to 1, while a vector's $ w $-component is set to 0.
+Dividing by$ w=1 $does not affect the coordinates of a point, but dividing by$ w=0$ would yield infinity.

-:p What is the significance of setting the \(w\)-component of a point and a vector differently in homogeneous space?
+:p What is the significance of setting the $w$-component of a point and a vector differently in homogeneous space?
 ??x
-Setting the \(w\)-component to 1 for points ensures that division operations do not alter their coordinates.
-For vectors, setting \(w=0\) allows them to represent directions without being affected by translations.
+Setting the $w $-component to 1 for points ensures that division operations do not alter their coordinates.
+For vectors, setting $ w=0$ allows them to represent directions without being affected by translations.
 This distinction is crucial because it enables mathematical transformations such as rotations and translations to be performed on homogeneous coordinates.

 ```java
 // Example of a point in 4D homogeneous space